vmware-samples/vmware-blockchain-samples/vmbc-ethereum-starter-kit/README.md

 Before you start, please send an email to ask_VMware_blockchain@VMware.com to get JFROG_PASSWORD.
 This will be required in the next steps.

 # Important Note
-This is still under development
+This is still under development and only Linux OS and macOS have been tested

-# Prerequisites ( Only Linux and MAC are currently tested )
+# Prerequisites
-Docker version 18.06.1-ce, build e68fc7a or above minikube v1.24.0 or more (Install using https://minikube.sigs.k8s.io/docs/start/).
+Docker version 18.06.1-ce, build e68fc7a or above

+minikube v1.24.0 or more (Install using https://minikube.sigs.k8s.io/docs/start/).

 VirtualBox 5.2 or later ( only for macOS )

 Python3 or more

 Infrastrcuture needed for minikube based blockchain deployment: vCPUs - 4; Memory - 12GB;  Disk - 50g

 > **Note**: minikube creates a VM using a selected driver and depends on what you have installed.
 It could be docker, vmware etc. Please [see this list](https://minikube.sigs.k8s.io/docs/drivers/) and you may need to provide this underlying dependency with additional resources if necessary.